Table of Contents

 Conclusion

 In this article, we first discussed the basic concepts of Prometheus exporters and then went through two documented examples of implementation using Python.
-Those examples leverage Prometheus’s best practices so that you can use them as a starting point to build your own exporters according to your specific application needs.
+Those examples leverage Prometheus’s best practices and serve as a starting point for building your exporters according to your specific application needs.
 We didn’t cover the integration with the Prometheus server nor the visualization that can be handled through tools like Grafana.
-If you are interested in these topics, stay tuned for our following posts.
+Stay tuned for our following posts if you are interested in these topics.

-If you're interested in trying Prometheus, but you think the setup might take a while, give our Hosted Graphite free-trial a try.
+If you're interested in trying Prometheus but think the setup might take a while, try our Hosted Graphite free trial.
 You can also book a demo and talk to us directly about Graphite monitoring solutions that work for you.